A BRIEF HISTORY OF MANCHESTER

 There is a story that Reddish is called that because there was once a battle there and the blood left 'reddish' stains.
 It is far more likely that Reddish is a corruption of Reed Ditch.

-In 919 the king repaired the old Roman fort as a defence against the Danes.
+In 919 the king repaired the old Roman fort as a defense against the Danes.
 It gave its name to Castlefield.

 A the time of the Normans in the 11th century Manchester was a small village but things changed in the 12th century.
 The population of England grew and trade and commerce grew rapidly.
 Many new towns were founded.
 The village of Manchester was made into a town in the early 13th century.
 The Lord of the Manor, a man named Robert Grelly built a manor house nearby.
 He also built the church of St Mary.
 He divided up some of his land into plots for building and rented them to craftsmen.
 He may also have started a weekly market.
 Soon Manchester grew into a town.